Cover for Robert Arlyn Harms's Obituary

 Dr. Robert Arlyn Harms passed away peacefully on December 10, 2025, at Providence Homes Plus, after a long, brave battle with Parkinson’s disease.
 Bob was born on December 6, 1936, to his parents, Nathan and Alieda Harms, in Wichita, KS.
 At the age of 6, he contracted polio, but survived and lived a full life despite some ongoing physical limitations.

 He graduated from Wichita North High School in 1955, and from Southwestern College in 1959, majoring in Social Sciences.
 He then moved to New York City to study at the Union Theological Seminary and obtained a Masters in Divinity degree.
 However, he chose not to pursue the ministry, and instead worked in several social service jobs in New York City for the next several years.
 In 1973, he moved to Grand Forks, NS to pursue his doctorate in Clinical Psychology at the University of North Dakota.
 He completed his Ph.D. in 1982.
 He then moved to Topeka and worked as a psychologist at Family Service and Guidance Center of Topeka, Topeka State Hospital, Southeast Kansas Mental Health Center, and then in private practice.
-He retiree in 2016 at age 80.
+He retired in 2016 at age 80.

 Bob was married to his first wife, Deirdre Birch in 1967, and two children were born to this union, Rebecca and Emily.
 This marriage ended in divorce in 1978.